tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 maintained by IANA as described in {{config-extensions-iana}}.
 ECH configuration extensions follow the same interpretation rules as TLS
 extensions: extensions MAY appear in any order, but there MUST NOT be more than one extension of the same type in the extensions block.
-An extension can be tagged as mandatory by using an extension type codepoint with the high order bit set to 1.
+Unlike TLS extensions, an extension can be tagged as mandatory by using an extension type codepoint with the high order bit set to 1.